SSH Tunnel Port Forwarding

 |

-Here, bind_address
+Where bind_address

-For instance, if you want to create a SOCKS proxy server on your local computer to forward all network traffic via a remote server to the internet, you can use the following command:
+For example, to create a SOCKS proxy server on the local computer that forwards all network traffic through the remote server to the internet, you can use the following command:

 |